Translation disclaimer (Translation disclaimer)

 Signage, maps and bins

-Find out the council's priorities relating to dog bins and signage relating to dogs.
+Find out what our priorities are in regard to bins and signage that relate to dogs.

 Dog Control Order signage

 Signs will be erected on the majority of designated sites which are covered by the Orders.
-The Council will also erect signs where there is specific evidence to suggest that there are dog control issues in that area.
+We also put up signs where there is evidence that there are dog control issues in an area.

-We will prioritise those areas based on our history of specific problems.
-For example, in relation to dog fouling, we will start by erecting signs on worse fouled sites first.
+We prioritise areas based on our history of specific problems, such as dog fouling.
+We will put up signs on the worst fouled sites first.

-On sites that are frequently used by dog walkers such as parks and recreation grounds, for example, large signs will be erected at conspicuous points.
-The signs list which Orders apply to the site, and include a map showing where the respective Orders apply.
+On sites that are often used by dog walkers, large signs will be put up at prominent points.
+Such as in parks and recreation grounds.
+The signs list which Orders apply to the site and include a map showing where the respective Orders apply.
 Initially, temporary signs mounted on a yellow board have been erected in every park and recreation ground prior to more permanent signs being erected.
-In other general areas such as on pavements adjacent roads, and children’s play areas (fenced and unfenced) for example, smaller permanent signs will be erected outlining which Orders apply.
+In other general areas such as on pavements adjacent roads and children’s play areas (fenced and unfenced) for example, smaller permanent signs will be erected outlining which Orders apply.

 Maps

-The Council's priority is to identify the areas where dogs are excluded or must be kept on a lead in the parks, recreation grounds and around the play areas, as these areas are the ones where people can fall foul (sic) of the legislation!
+Our priority is to identify areas where dogs are excluded or must be kept on a lead in the parks, recreation grounds and around the play areas, as these areas are the ones where people can fall foul (sic) of the legislation!

 New bins

-The Council will be providing a limited number of new bins in some areas, particularly where there are currently no bins.
-We will also be reviewing bin provision in areas which are badly fouled.
+We will provide a few new bins in some areas, in particular, where there are no bins.
+We will also review bin provision in areas that are badly fouled.

 Webpage feedback